Active Substance: abacavir / lamivudine

 Kivexa should be prescribed by a doctor who has experience in the management of HIV infection.

 Kivexa is taken as one tablet once a day.
-It should only be given to patients who weigh over 40 kg.
+It should only be given to patients who weigh at least 25 kg.
 Patients who need to adjust the dose of abacavir or lamivudine should take the medicines separately.

 How does Kivexa work?

 Both active substances in Kivexa, abacavir and lamivudine, are nucleoside reverse transcriptase inhibitors (NRTIs).
 They both work in similar ways by blocking the activity of reverse transcriptase, an enzyme produced by HIV that allows it to infect cells and make more viruses.
-Kivexa, taken in combination with at least one other antiviral medicine, reduces the amount of HIV in the blood and keeps it at a low level.
+Kivexa, taken in combination with at least one other HIV medicine, reduces the amount of HIV in the blood and keeps it at a low level.
 Kivexa does not cure HIV infection or AIDS, but can delay the damage to the immune system and the development of infections and diseases associated with AIDS.

 Both active substances have been available in the European Union (EU) since the late 1990s: abacavir has been authorised as Ziagen since 1999, and lamivudine has been authorised as Epivir since 1996.

 How has Kivexa been studied?

 What benefit has Kivexa shown during the studies?

 Both doses of abacavir, taken in combination with lamivudine and other antiviral medicines, were equally effective in reducing viral loads.
 In the first study, 66% (253 out of 384) of the patients taking abacavir once a day had viral loads below 50 copies/ml after 48 weeks of treatment, compared with 68% (261 out of 386) of the patients taking it twice a day.
 The combination tablet taken once a day was also as effective as the medicines taken separately twice a day in reducing viral loads over 24 weeks of treatment.

 What is the risk associated with Kivexa?